mhenrixon/sidekiq-unique-jobs/README.md

 ## Locking

 Sidekiq consists of a client and a server.
-The client is responsible for pushing jobs to the queue and the worker is responsible for popping jobs from the queue.
-Most of the uniqueness is handled when the client is pushing jobs to the queue.
-The client checks if it is allowed to put a job on the queue.
+The client is responsible for pushing jobs to the queue and the server is responsible for actually processing the jobs.
+When the client puts the job to the queue the middleware checks for uniqueness and creates a lock.
+When the server then processes the job that lock is released.
-This is probably the most common way of locking.

-The server can also lock a job.
-It does so by creating a lock when it is executing and removing the lock after it is done executing.

 ### Options